odys-z/semantic-transact/README.md

 At first sight, you may dislike this approach because it's somehow anti instinction - all programmers are already being comfort with SQL syntax.
-But when the SQL composing task became complicated, or have to be done according to data, remote request or data relationship, it's immediatly showing the advantages - you care about data, let semantic-transact handle SQL AST for you.
+But when the SQL composing tasks became complicated, or have to be done according to data at runtime, remote request or data relationship, it's immediatly showing the advantages - you care only about data, let semantic-transact handling SQL AST for you.

 # Quick Start

-Semantic-transact now released as a jar lib, which can be found at [maven central repository](https://search.maven.org/artifact/io.github.odys-z/semantics.transact)
+Semantic-transact 1.0.0 now is released as a jar package, which can be found at [maven central repository](https://search.maven.org/artifact/io.github.odys-z/semantics.transact)

 For maven project, in pom.xml